Preparing for Clinical Application

 When you are ready to apply for Clinical Teaching, complete your application here.

 Fall Clinical Admission

 Please read below to review criteria for Clinical I and Clinical II

 The Clinical I: Methods semester occurs when students enroll in Methods coursework.
 During this semester, students spend one day a week (1 full, 8 hour day or 2 half, four hour days) at an assigned placement school to complete field experience observations (the first five weeks of placement) and begin co-teaching models including: 1 teach, 1 observe; 1 teach-1 assist; and parallel teaching (during the final eight weeks of placement).
 View the Clinical Teaching Handbook below for more information about field based expectations.

 Students applying to Clinical I: Methods, must meet the following criteria:

-- Prior admission to Teacher Education Program and current BS, Interdisciplinary Studies major
+- Prior admission to Teacher Education Program and current BS, Education major

 - Minimum 2.75 Cumulative GPA for CORE, MAJOR, and OVERALL.